exploreforce/leylaAI/documentation.md

 - In Docker, frontend uses `http://backend:5000` to access the API via Compose DNS.
 - For local dev outside Docker, it will fall back to `http://localhost:5000`.
+- Production (single service like Render): Frontend is statically exported and served by Express from `backend/public/`.
+Ensure `/app/backend/public/index.html` exists at runtime.

 ### 8.6.1.
 WhatsApp Integration via WasenderAPI